tomomilove/tomomilove.github.io/english_story.md

 Tanaka: You sound like my husband, haha.
 I get your point.
 If we’re going to get out of this labyrinth, we all need to be using our own strengths.
 Let’s work together to conquer this labyrinth!

 Yamamoto: Good.
 That’s the Rin-san I remember.

+## Chapter 27
+## John and Lee

+John and Lee are having tea and talking at Vivian's Inn.

+John: Hey Lee, what do you think of the girls in our guild?

+Lee: Alice has a lot of will, although some insecurity as well.
+I think if we support her, she can be a strong leader.
+Tanaka is very friendly, although she seems to ill-suited to play sidekick to Alice.
+She is older, but doesn’t it seem like she sees herself as inferior to Alice?
+Yamamoto I can’t really figure out.
+She seems to be hiding something, and definitely knows more than she lets on.
+I don’t know what her goals are.

+John: Nah man, I meant, what do you think of them as women, you know?
+Isn’t Yamamoto really pretty?
+And Tanaka is so cute.
+And Alice is totally sexy.
+We’ve got the whole spectrum covered -- it’s great, don’t you think!

+Lee: Ah, that sort of thing.
+Well… Alice kind of reminds me of my ex-wife I guess?

+John: Your ex-wife?!
+You’re already married?

+Lee: Yeah, well, it was an accident.

+John: I gotta hear this story.

+Lee: So, it was one year ago.
+I had to fight this evil god to save the world, and…

+John: You fought a god?!

+Lee: Yeah.
+Anyway, as I was saying.
+I had to fight this god, but I wasn’t strong enough, since I’m a mortal.
+Then my friend, Princess Yumiko…

+John: Princess??!

+Lee: Yeah.
+Anyway, as I was saying, my friend Princess Yumiko gave me a magical ring with divine power strong enough to defeat the god.
+I took the ring and beat the god.
+However, I didn’t realize that accepting the ring was a sign of marriage in Yumiko’s kingdom.
+As soon as I realized that, I divorced her.

+John: Why??
+She wasn’t sexy enough?

+Lee: It’s not like that.
+I did like her.
+But it was an accident, and I wasn’t ready for that sort of thing, you know?

+John: You’re crazy, man.
+If I were you, I totally would have married her.

+Lee: Really now…?